 Attracts New Audiences

 With a screen at your fingertips, you can reach anyone anywhere.
-Digital marketing is a great strategy for a small business because they can get in front of a NEW audience, which is often the key to growth.
+Digital marketing is a great strategy for a small business because it can get in front of a NEW audience, which is often the key to growth.
 Whether you are being found on the internet or showing up in someone’s Instagram feed, you can get your business in front of brand new potential customers by having an online presence.

 Types of Digital Marketing for Small Businesses

-So now that we have gone over the benefits of digital marketing, let’s discuss tactics that go under that umbrella.
+So now that we have gone over the benefits of digital marketing let’s discuss tactics that go under that umbrella.
 These include: